MicrosoftDocs/powerquery-docs/powerquery-docs/combine-files-csv.md

 ## Table preview dialog

-When connecting to the folder that hosts the files that you want to combine, in this example the name of that folder is **CSV Files**, you'll be prompted with the table preview dialog, which has your folder path on the top-left corner.
+When connecting to the folder that hosts the files that you want to combine&mdash;in this example the name of that folder is **CSV Files**&mdash;you'll be prompted with the table preview dialog, which has your folder path on the top-left corner.
 Also, the data preview will show the *File system view*.

 ![Table preview dialog for File system view](images/me-combine-files-csv-files-list.png)